 Sierra Leone is a cash based economy.
 The local currency is the Leone.
 Although there are a number of ATMs in Freetown, many do not accept foreign bank or credit cards and the security of the transactions cannot be guaranteed.
 Credit cards and traveller’s cheques are very rarely accepted and should not be relied upon.

 Travellers should bring sufficient cash to cover expenses while in Sierra Leone.
 There are restrictions on the quantity of cash that can be brought into the country, and travellers should verify the latest requirements with the local Embassy or Consulate of Sierra Leone before travelling.
-US dollars and euros are often accepted for payment in high-end hotels, restaurants and supermarkets, although dollar notes printed before 2006 may not be accepted.
-Foreign currency can be exchanged for Leones in banks or official foreign exchange offices.
+US dollars and euros are often accepted for payment in high-end hotels, restaurants and supermarkets, although dollar notes printed before 2006 are generally not accepted.
+Foreign currency can be exchanged for Leones in banks, foreign exchange offices, high-end hotels or at supermarkets.
+There is a foreign exchange bureau at the airport after customs.
 The use of street vendors to exchange currency is not recommended.
 Care should be taken when carrying cash.